kruumy/iw4-sun-controller/README.md

 ## Todo

-* Add an option to upload presets and make presets.
 * See if it works on stock mw2 and add support (who even uses that tho)
 * Add brightness calculator to main release(uses a lot of CPU usage currently)